Giovanni Sottocornola: Biography

 By 1900, he was once again devoting himself to portraits and domestic scenes, mostly with female subjects, and used pastels in addition to oils.
 He also created some landscapes in the mountains around Valassina.
 Shortly after, he opened his own private, co-educational art school.

 During this time, he also worked to restore paintings by Bernardino Luini at the Church of St. Maurice in the Monastero Maggiore, and at the Church of San Antonio.

-He died suddenly and was buried in the Monumental Cemetery of Milan.
+He died suddenly in Milan and was buried in the Monumental Cemetery of Milan.